+AR anchor: AR anchor is meant to identify a point in the user space to be used to anchoring a visual object.
+It is kind of metadata allowing accurate overlaying/rendering of text, graphics or video contents.

 For the purposes of the present document, the following terms and definitions given in 3GPP TS 23.228 [3] apply:

 Bootstrap data channel